Danilo Pérez: Subsequent career

-In 2008 Berklee College of Music approached Pérez with opportunity to design a curriculum that could serve as a platform for his work as an artist and humanitarian that could be taught to generations of gifted musicians for years to come.
+In 2008, Berklee College of Music approached Pérez with the opportunity to design a curriculum that could serve as a platform for his work as an artist and humanitarian that could be taught to generations of gifted musicians for years to come.
 In 2009 he was named the founder and artistic director for the Berklee Global Jazz Institute; a creative music institute with a progressive vision to develop the artist of the new millennium.
 About the Institute Pérez states, "the practice of sharing humanity through performance experience is the core of the curriculum and I work with gifted musicians to become leaders in the world community to affect positive social change with one common goal: to develop the creative cultural Ambassadors of the new millennium.

-In 2008, the album Across the Crystal Sea, a collaboration between Pérez and the prolific composer and arranger Claus Ogerman, was released.
-Praised by The Guardian as "So ultra-smooth it achieves something like a state of grace".
+In 2008, the album Across the Crystal Sea, a collaboration between Pérez and the prolific composer and arranger Claus Ogerman, was released, praised by The Guardian as "So ultra-smooth it achieves something like a state of grace".
 Claus Ogerman said "This is a record I wanted to make before I leave the planet".

-In the 2010 Pérez released Providencia, which was also nominated for a Grammy Award in the category of "Best Instrumental Jazz Album".
+In 2010,Pérez released Providencia, which was also nominated for a Grammy Award in the category of "Best Instrumental Jazz Album".
 Regarding Pérez's 2014 release Panama 500, Harvard Professor David Carrasco remarked "Danilo's musical vision says 'Presente' to the musical tones, timbres, lips and dedos who discovered what only this year we learn while listening to Panama 500, the truth that what we think of as modest, little Panamá, IS also the center of the world,' our becoming world of music, human dialogue, human possibility and pleasure."

 Pérez has received commissions from many chamber groups and his work often finds inspiration in the people, journeys and events that shaped the origins of the Americas.
-In 2011 the Imani Winds commissioned Pérez as part of their legacy commissioning for his composition Travesias Panameñas.
-In 2012 Pérez was commissioned by Carnegie Hall to compose an octet for members of the Simón Bolívar Symphony Orchestra of Venezuela.
+In 2011, the Imani Winds commissioned Pérez as part of their legacy commissioning for his composition Travesias Panameñas.
+In 2012, Pérez was commissioned by Carnegie Hall to compose an octet for members of the Simón Bolívar Symphony Orchestra of Venezuela.
 Pérez describes the work, Cuentos del Mar, as, "a brushstroke of the oceanic museum of life-the place where we see ourselves depicted, hopeful or mistaken.
 It is a story of ambition and colonization, a new world that is full of hope and ready to change the course of humanity.